s2b/vite-asset-collector/README.md

 ### 1. Vite Setup

-To get things started, you need to create a `vite.config.js` to activate the TYPO3 plugin:
+To get things started, you need to create a `vite.config.js` in the root of your project to activate the TYPO3 plugin:

 ```js
 import { defineConfig } from "vite";